Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Introduction

 The primary motivation of this analysis is to investigate whether the number of out-of-stock events in bike-sharing systems can be significantly reduced by a data-driven approach.
-In Section~\ref{sec: case_study}, we apply the algorithms to data-sets from Boston, NYC, and Chicago to evaluate the impact on out-of-stock events.
+In Section~\ref{sec: case_study}, we apply the algorithms to data sets from Boston, NYC, and Chicago to evaluate the impact on out-of-stock events.
 One shortcoming of that optimization problem is its assumption that we can perfectly restore the system to the desired initial bike allocation overnight.
-Through our ongoing collaboration with the operators of systems across the country, it has become evident that current rebalancing efforts overnight are vastly insufficient to realize such an optimal (or even near-optimal) allocation of bikes for the current allocation of docks.
+Through our collaboration with the operators of systems across the country, it has become evident that current rebalancing efforts overnight are vastly insufficient to realize such an optimal (or even near-optimal) allocation of bikes for the current allocation of docks.
 Thus, we consider in Section \ref{sec: long_run} the opposite regime, in which no rebalancing occurs at all.
 To model this, we define an extension of the cost function under a long-run average regime.
 In this regime, the assumed allocation of bikes at each station is a function of only the number of docks and the estimated demand at that station.
 Interestingly, our empirical results reveal that operators of bike-sharing systems can \emph{have their cake and eat it too}: optimizing dock allocations for one of the objectives (optimally rebalanced or long-run average) yields most of the obtainable improvement for the other.

-Changes implemented by operators, based on our recommendations, allow us to evaluate the impact of our analysis.
-In Section \ref{sec: impact}, we prove that observing rentals and returns after capacity has been added provides a natural way to estimate the reduction in out-of-stock events (due to dock capacity added) that can be computed in a very simple manner.
-Applying that approach to a small set of stations with added capacity in New York City, we derive estimates for the impact changes to the system design have had.
+{Based on our recommendations the operators of Citi Bike in New York City agreed with the city's Department of Transportation to move 34 docks between 6 stations as part of a pilot program.
+We use these moves to evaluate the impact of reallocated capacity.
+Specifically, in Section \ref{sec: impact}, we prove that observing rentals and returns after capacity has been added provides a natural way to estimate the reduction in out-of-stock events (due to dock capacity added) that can be computed in a very simple manner.
+We apply this approach to the stations that were part of the pilot to derive estimates for the realized reduction in the number of stockouts at those stations.}